 Saturna Dreamscapes - March 10 - April 15, 2021

-Interview with Donna-Fay Digance
+Interview with

-by Monica Morten
+by Monica

-Tell me about yourself and your art.
+yourself and your art.

 Now I exhibit with professional fibre art organizations: Studio Art Quilts Association, Fibre Art Network, Surface Design Association and Vancouver Island Surface Design Association.

-How did you come to Saturna?
+How did you

 When I took early retirement, we wanted to open a B&B on the Gulf Islands as Len had completed his chef’s training and hospitality courses.
 That way we could also have our art studios to use in the off-season.
 Saturna was the island that resonated most.
 We planned to find a fixer-upper but nothing was available, so instead of following sage advice to downsize, we built our six bedroom, five bathroom B&B home.
 Now really being retired, we wondered what on earth we were thinking.